FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 Scatter3 function

 The Scatter3 function [Scatter3Coding](compressImageCoding/scatter/scatter3Coding) creates a plot in three dimensions that shows each pixel or data point in the image with its  three (red, green, blue) color intensity.
 It is a good way to see the distribution of color of an image.
+In pictures with more than 1000000 pixels, this function is slow and takes up to ten minutes, and if there is more than 7 millon pixels, the matlab environment collapses with internal error messages.
+The tree image used has 76800 pixels and the time to create the scatter3 plot is between 30-45 seconds.
 The ilustriations below shows how this scatter3 image changes in an original and compress images(8 cluster and 2 cluster):

 <img src="https://user-images.githubusercontent.com/53232113/115056922-0413cc00-9ea9-11eb-9453-ebb2c7b699b0.jpg" width="150" height="150"><img src="https://user-images.githubusercontent.com/53232113/115057013-21489a80-9ea9-11eb-8634-fb6734f6f7a9.jpg" width="170" height="200"><img src="https://user-images.githubusercontent.com/53232113/115057052-302f4d00-9ea9-11eb-815c-b4d629e99bf8.jpg" width="170" height="200"><img src="https://user-images.githubusercontent.com/53232113/115057100-40dfc300-9ea9-11eb-940b-25e0a69f6fb8.jpg" width="170" height="200"><img src="https://user-images.githubusercontent.com/53232113/115057158-5228cf80-9ea9-11eb-8cdd-f084b898cc53.jpg" width="170" height="200"><img src="https://user-images.githubusercontent.com/53232113/115057214-64a30900-9ea9-11eb-8c9d-c72c60b03da9.jpg" width="170" height="200">